ssshake/simple-translation/README.md

 ## getLocale( ) - Get entire language object

-Because maybe you want to do your own thing.
-Consider submiting a feature request if you end up doing too much by hand.
-This package currently supports language translation but some obvious additions would be money and date/time formatting by locale.
+Because maybe you want to do your own thing with the data. *Consider submiting a feature request if you end up doing too much by hand.
+This package currently supports language translation but some obvious additions would be money and date/time formatting by locale.*

 ```translate.getLocale('en')```